ReflectCxx/ReflectionTemplateLibrary-CPP/Design-Docs/RTL_SYNTAX_AND_SEMANTICS.md

 * **`.bind<>()`**: Associates an object for member functions and allows explicit specification of the **signature** of the arguments to be forwarded.
 For non-member functions, you can simply call `.bind()` without arguments.
 * **`.call(args...)`**: Executes the function with the provided arguments.

-Every reflective call returns a `std::pair<rtl::error, RObject>`:
+Every reflective call returns a `std::pair<rtl::error, rtl::RObject>`:

 * `rtl::error` indicates whether the call was successful (`rtl::error::None`) or if an error occurred.
-* `RObject` contains the return value if the function returns something, or is empty if the function returns `void`.
+* `rtl::RObject` contains the return value if the function returns something, or is empty if the function returns `void`.

 ### Extracting Return Values